Nicole Boegman

-Nicole Jane Boegman-Stewart, formerly married Staines (born 5 March 1967 in Sydney) is a retired Australian long jumper.
+Nicole Jane Boegman-Stewart, formerly married Staines (born 5 March 1967) is an Australian retired long jumper, who competed at three Olympic Games.

+Biography

+Boegman won the British AAA Championships title in the long jump event four times, at the 1988 AAA Championships, 1989 AAA Championships1993 AAA Championships and 1995 AAA Championships.

 Her personal best jump was 6.87 metres, achieved in August 1988 in Gateshead.
 Wind aided best 7.12 metres (+4.3) achieved in Sestriere, 1995.
 The Australian, and Oceanian, record currently belongs to Bronwyn Thompson with 7.00 metres.

-Has represented Australia at 3 Olympic Games, 5 World Outdoor Championships, 3 World Indoor Championships and 3 Commonwealth Games.
-Nine times Australian Champion.
+Boegman represented Australia at three Olympic Games, five World Outdoor Championships, three World Indoor Championships and three Commonwealth Games and is a nine-times Australian Champion.
 Current Australian and Oceania Indoor Record holder 6.81 metres, achieved in Barcelona 1995.
 Held Australian Triple Jump record (13.28 m) from 1993 to 1996.

 Since retiring from competition Boegman-Stewart has worked in sports administration and is currently the Track & Field Program Coordinator for the New South Wales Institute of Sport.